 “My patience and the patience of the Colombian people have their limits,” Santos said on Monday.
 A fifth round of talks between the Colombian government and representatives of the ELN had been scheduled to take place in upcoming days in Ecuador.

 Barranquilla Mayor Alejandro Char and metropolitan police Brig.
-Gen. Mariano de la Cruz Botero told reporters the attack appeared to be in retaliation for recent operations against local criminal organizations, according to the police department’s Twitter account.
+Gen. Mariano de la Cruz Botero told reporters the attack appeared to be in retaliation for recent operations against local criminal organizations, according to the police department’s official Twitter account.

 Police recovered a radio and notebook linked to the attack.